-All students will be responsible for summarizing a selection and creating a reading question on one of the weekly assignments.
-During our first week, I will ask you what week/text you would like to present on.
-By the second, I will confirm the schedule; if I haven't heard from you, I will assign you a text.
+All students will be responsible for summarizing 2 selections and creating a reading question on one of the weekly assignments from fiction, poetry, or drama, and on one of the weekly reading assignments on Orwell's 1984.
+I will assign the readingassignments.
 An example of a successful summary and question are available in the "Summary and Question" folder located in the "Weekly Assignments" folder.
 Your goal is to ask a compelling question that will invoke engaging responses from your classmates.
 Please refer to the Reading Question grading rubric under grade forms on our Blackboard Learn site.